chiffa/BioFlow/dev_decision_log.md

  failure while managing all the support

  - separate configs by the level of modification frequency and move to the top-level directory

+ - modify the config generator code so that there is only one place where the default configurations are stored and can be modified from hte command line interface, instead of a complex CofigsIO class management

 ## Major refactoring suggestions: